-What is the East Riding of Yorkshire Federation of GP Federations?
+What are the East Riding of Yorkshire Primary Care Networks?

 FAQs – about the service

 If I attend an appointment at a new location, can this GP view my records?

 Yes.
 You will be asked to give your consent for your record to be shared with the person who carries out your consultation.
 If you do not want your record to be shared in this way, you will not be able to book and appointment in the Improving Access service.